Valentine's Day jewelry under $500 that'll make them swoon

-Though you may already have the thoughtful card, the chocolates and the floral arrangements, if you really want to go the extra mile with something that’ll last a lifetime… you’ll want to gift a gorgeous piece of jewelry.
+Though you may already have the thoughtful card, the chocolates and the floral arrangements, if you really want to go the extra mile with something that’ll last a lifetime, you’ll want to gift a gorgeous piece of jewelry.

 Whether they’re interested in diamond-studded hoops, a locket necklace or a sleek watch, we’ve found some beautiful pieces to show them how much you appreciate them — without breaking the bank.
 Looking for more gift ideas?
 Be sure to check out our Valentine’s Day gift guides for all your loved ones, for him, for her, for your pet and Nordstrom gifts too.